JoshuaBernal/Developer-Unit-Converter-Extension/README.md

-## Unit Converter Browser Extension
+## Web Development Unit Converter Browser Extension
 ---------------------
-A simple unit converter that can convert a number in 3 different categories: length, volume, and mass.
+A simple unit converter that can convert a number from px to rem and vice versa.

 Please note that this extension has only been tested in Chromium-based browsers.